greenageinfo/greenageinfo.github.io/policies/coc.md

 ### Don'ts

 1. No structural alteration (such as breaking of walls), changes to the layout of the apartment or changes to the exterior appearance of the apartments (such as changing of balcony grills, windows or doors) is allowed.
-2. No work should be carried out in common areas during interiors/renovation.
+2. No work, including granite/wood cutting, should be carried out in common areas during interiors/renovation.
 No debris should be left in the common areas during or after the completion of the work.
-3. No interior work should be carried out outside the allowed hours (9-6PM) or on Sundays/Publich holidays.
-Drilling is not allowed between 1-4PM.
+3. No interior work or drilling should be carried out outside the allowed hours (9-6PM) or on Sundays/Public holidays.
+Drilling is also not allowed between 1-4PM.

 ## Communications and forums

 ### Dos

-1. Please Treat ALL Residents who are in the forums with Respect and Courtesy.
+1. Please Treat ALL Residents who are in the forums with Respect and Courtesy.Read here the [online  policy & etiquette](/policies/online-etiquette/)
 2. It is mandatory for all members to post in designated forum groups for each topic.
 Posts to wrong form groups could be rejected

 ### Don'ts